Social Capital

 This indicator presents the proportion of those aged 18 years and over reporting feeling lonely or isolated always or most of the time, as reported in the Canterbury Wellbeing Survey.

-The figure shows the proportion of respondents who reported feeling lonely or isolated, always or most of the time, 2017 to 2020, for European respondents, Māori respondents, and for Pacific/Asian/Indian respondents (7.8%, 10.8%, and 8.9%, respectively, in 2020).
+The figure shows the proportion of respondents who reported feeling lonely or isolated, always or most of the time, 2017 to 2022, for European respondents, Māori respondents, and for Pacific/Asian/Indian respondents (8.8%, 10.9%, and 13.7%, respectively, in 2022).
 Generally, a lower proportion of European respondents reported being socially isolated compared with Māori and Pacific/Asian/Indian respondents over the time series shown, however the differences are not statistically significant (except for Māori respondents compared with European respondents, in 2018).
 Note that these comparisons do not take into account possible confounders such as income or age.

-The figure shows a pattern of generally similar levels of social isolation (proportion of respondents reporting feeling lonely or isolated, always or most of the time) for female and male respondents in greater Christchurch, from 2017 to 2020 (no statistically significant differences by gender or over time).
+The figure shows a pattern of generally similar levels of social isolation (proportion of respondents reporting feeling lonely or isolated, always or most of the time) for female and male respondents in greater Christchurch, from 2017 to 2022 (no statistically significant differences by gender or over time).

-The figure shows the proportion of respondents reporting feeling lonely or isolated, always or most of the time, by annual household income, 2017 to 2020.
-The figure shows a pattern of higher levels of social isolation for those in the lowest income groups.
-For respondents in the <$30,000 group, in particular, the levels of self-reported social isolation averaged approximately 6 percentage points above the other income groups over the time series shown.
-The difference between the lowest income group and all other income groups was statistically significant in 2017 and 2018.
-However, the differences at the 2020 timepoint are not statistically different (with the exception of the $100,000+ group compared with all of the other groups, 2019 and 2020).
-These data are not adjusted and do not take age into account - which is an important factor associated with both income and loneliness.
+The figure shows the proportion of respondents reporting feeling lonely or isolated, always or most of the time, by annual household income, 2017 to 2022.
+The figure shows a pattern of higher levels of social isolation for those in the lowest income groups (<$30,000 group, 15.6%; $30,000–$60,000 group, 9.5%; $60,001–$100,000, 9.2%; and $100,000+ group, 5.8%, in 2022).
+The difference between the lowest income group and the highest income group was statistically significant at each point of the time series shown.
+These data are unadjusted and do not take age into account, which is an important factor associated with both income and loneliness.

-The figure shows statistically significantly higher levels of social isolation (the proportion of those respondents reporting feeling lonely or isolated, always or most of the time) for those respondents aged under 65 years, with a long-term health condition or disability, compared with those without, in greater Christchurch, 2018 to 2020.
+The figure shows statistically significantly higher levels of social isolation (the proportion of those respondents reporting feeling lonely or isolated, always or most of the time) for those respondents aged under 65 years, with a long-term health condition or disability, compared with those without, in greater Christchurch, 2018 to 2022.
 However, for the over 65 years group, the proportion reporting feeling lonely or isolated, always or most of the time is similar to those without a disability, over the time series shown.

 Data Sources